project64/project64/README.md

 See the [contributing](./.github/CONTRIBUTING.md) file for ways to get started.

-## Roadmap

-#### Just a note that these aren't guaranteed to happen, just things the community or we'd like to implement at some point!

-- Improve the accuracy of the CPU interpreter/CPU recompiler
-- Improve the accuracy of the RSP interpreter/RSP recompiler
-- Feature parity between the CPU interpreter/recompiler and feature parity between the RSP interpreter/recompiler
-- Working Android port
-- Working Linux port
-- Dark mode
-- Make Project64 more portable on Windows
-- Add requested hotkeys, such as swapping memory paks and rumble paks
-- Add command-line options
-- Improve the installer
-- Update dependencies
-- Code cleanup and refactoring
-- UI/UX improvements

 ## Maintainers and contributors

 - [@Project64](https://www.github.com/project64) - Zilmar - current maintainer